 (Now Hiring) – Film & edit live shows, develop promo videos, shoot takeaway shows, etc. Edit audio from live performances such as The Round, iTunes podcast editing & publishing, bandcamp audio, etc. Publish & promote media and videos to promote the arts & community events.

 (Now Hiring) – Create posters, flyers, and other designs for concerts and events to be used in print & web.
 Experience with Adobe InDesign, Photoshop, Illustrator, etc. preferred (at least proficient in one).
 Understanding of marketing and design concepts helpful.
-Attention to detail, ability to write, proof read, etc. very important.
+Attention to detail, proof read, etc. very important.

 (Now Hiring) – Sound tech setup & operation for concerts and events.
 Assist sound & lighting techs with live events.
 Learn from professional technicians.